U.S. OFFICIAL STATES THAT HEGSETH DIDN'T REQUEST $137,000 FOR MILITARY HOUSING UPGRADES

 Service members living in barracks face similar issues, creating unsafe conditions for warfighters and their families.

-Hegseth Not the First Defense Secretary to Live in Military Housing
+Hegseth is Not the First Defense Secretary to Live in Military Housing

 The first Defense Secretary to live in military housing was Bob Gates.
 While calling a Navy residence his home in D.C., Gates was paying over $6,500 in rent.